When conferencing with a small group of students, it can be challenging to keep an eye on the rest of the students who are working independently.

 - Hand signals make a great addition to a classroom management plan.
 They help your class run like a well-oiled machine, minimizing interruptions.

 - Incorporating hand signals prompts students to become more self-aware of how they affect others who share spaces with them.

-- Beginner-level English language learners may feel more comfortable using non-verbal cues during class discussions and conversations.
+- Beginner-level ESL learners may feel more comfortable using non-verbal cues during class discussions and conversations.